Trees, tree protection and hedges

 Trees play a unique and important role in enhancing the quality of life in Redbridge and we try to protect existing trees and encourage new trees to be planted.

-The Highways Tree team are responsible for:
+The Neighbourhood tree team are responsible for:

 Trees on private land